vitejs/vite/docs/guide/why.md

 ## Why Not Bundle with esbuild?

+When Vite was first created, `esbuild` was not used for builds as features like code-splitting and CSS handling were still a work in progress, so Rollup was used instead as it is more mature and flexible in these regards.

-While `esbuild` is extremely fast and is already a very capable bundler for libraries, some of the important features needed for bundling _applications_ are still work in progress - in particular code-splitting and CSS handling.
-For the time being, Rollup is more mature and flexible in these regards.
-That said, we won't rule out the possibility of using `esbuild` for production builds when it stabilizes these features in the future.
+Today, `esbuild` is capable of handling these features, but Vite's adoption of Rollup's plugin API and architecture makes it hard to take advantage of `esbuild`'s performance, and even often incompatible.
+That said, we won't rule out the possibility of using `esbuild` for production builds if there are interests from the community.

 ## How is Vite Different from X?